kemalyst/kemalyst/README.md

 ```
 This will generate a traditional web application:
  - /config - Application and HTTP::Handler config's goes here.
 The database.yml and routes.cr are here.
- - /db - holds the `migrate.cr` script and any other db related artifacts.
  - /lib - shards are installed here.
  - /public - Default location for html/css/js files.
 The static handler points to this directory.
  - /spec - all the crystal specs go here.